altayeb1980/personality_test/README.md

 # Personality Test Spring Boot App
 This application is used for connecting to MySQL Database and presents a bunch of questions in the UI.
-It exposes the actuator endpoints as well as the endpoint/questions, which list all the questions separated by category.
+It exposes the actuator endpoints as well as /questions endpoint, which list all the questions separated by category and create user answers when it get POST request.

+The application on startup parse the json file and save data according to each entity in the database.

+The tables represnted in this application are: Question, QuestionCategory, QuestionType, User.

+No need to create schema or prepare database for this application Docker container take care for prepare MYSQL Database and create schema.

+The application docker or standalone link to the mysql container, and persist the data to the databse on the startup.

+# Usage
+The Personality test applications stores the questions in a MySQL instance, so it expects the MySQL database to be up and running.
+The bellow command starts a MySQL container with a newly created database personality_test_db in it.
+It also sets up the mysql root password as root.

+docker run -d -p 2012:3306 --name mysql-docker-container -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=personality_test_db -e MYSQL_USER=app_user -e MYSQL_PASSWORD=test123  mysql:latest

-# How the user will answers the questions
+# How the application UI work
-Once the user enter to the site, from the nav bar in the left corner of the application, the user able to click over questions menu.
+Once the user enter to the home page, from the nav bar in the left corner of the application, the user able to click over questions menu or click directly in the question from the home page.

-Please note the application represents bunch of all questions as a bulk and the user should answrs all the questions together.
+The application list all the questions by category, so the user should answer all the questions, if one question did not answered validation will raise to let the user answers all the questions, if the question contains a condition and the exact equals answer meet the answer, the new child question will be open below the main question.

-Once the user answers all the questions and click next, dialog will open and the user should enter his email.
+Once the user answers all the questions and click next, dialog will open to let the user enter valid email.

 The application jar build automatically by Travis CI, latest build# 31, please check this url for latest build information https://travis-ci.org/altayeb1980/personality_test/builds/468521568